grailbio-publications/Bredno_PLOS_2021/README.md

 ## Overview

-This project provides data and code to reproduce the analysis results presented in Bredno J et al., "Clinical determinants of cfDNA tumor fraction from studies of a multi-cancer early detection test", 2021.
+This project provides data and code to reproduce the analysis results presented in Bredno J et al.,
+"Clinical correlates of circulating cell-free DNA tumor fraction," 2021.

 ### Background